Mikkel Bro Hansen

-Mikkel Bro Hansen (born 25 January 2009) is a Danish professional footballer who plays as a striker for Eliteserien club Bodø/Glimt.
+Mikkel Bro Hansen (born 25 January 2009) is a Danish professional footballer who plays as a striker for Eredivise club PSV.

 Club career

-A youth product of Lystrup IF and Midtjylland, Bro Hansen joined AGF's youth academy in 2021 and worked his way up their categories - he started playing with their U19s as a 14 year-old.
+A youth product of Lystrup IF and Midtjylland, Bro Hansen joined AGF's youth academy in 2021 and worked his way up their categories - he started playing with their U19s as a 14-year-old.
 On 25 January 2025, he joined the Norwegian club Bodø/Glimt on a contract until 2027.
 He made his senior debut with them in a 8–0 Norwegian Football Cup win over Innstrandens IL, scoring a hattrick in the first half.
 He made his league debut with Bodø/Glimt in a 3–0 Eliteserien win over Hamarkameratene on 5 April 2025.

+On 3 September 2026, Bro Hansen signed a three-year contract with Eredivise club PSV.